ag999git/001-mirror/09-exceptions/060-ch9-scripts-q.md

     print(f"Math Error: {e}")

 ```
-24. Demonstrate the hierarchy of ArithmeticError.
-Catch ZeroDivisionError specifically and then catch ArithmeticError as a fallback.
+24. Demonstrate the hierarchy of `ArithmeticError`.
+Catch `ZeroDivisionError` specifically and then catch `ArithmeticError` as a fallback.

 ```python